 - When my children were younger, I was never too keen on the idea of packing them off for long durations of summer camp.

 pack something out

-- North American Pack something up and take it away: pack out any garbage you have leftMore example sentences
+- North American Carry something away rather than leaving it behind (used especially with respect to refuse at remote campsites): pack out any garbage you have leftMore example sentences

 - Littering is littering no matter how grand the adventure, and the code holds true for everyone: Pack it in, pack it out.

 - Family rafting adventures include a stop for a hot lunch on a pristine beach, where the ‘pack it in, pack it out’ philosophy is strictly enforced.

 - There is an old saying in camping: if you pack it in, pack it out.